Israeladebisi/Python-Data-Visualization-Project/README.md

 - Contributors

 ## Introduction
 This is a small project experimenting geopandas and other python visualization libraries.
+I used these libraries to analyse Airbnb listings in Barcelona.
+These listings contain information about locations, prices, room types and reviews.
-So, I was basically messing around with a class project.
+**Listings can be found on Airbnb archives

 ## Technologies
 "Experiment" was done with: